faryal1907/hostel-curfew-attendance/DEEP_LEARNING.md

 *   Images of the **same person** are close together.
 *   Images of **different people** are far apart.

+## Mobile Logic
+1. Something they know: Their CMS ID.
+2. Something they are: Their Face (via a selfie).
+3. Somewhere they are: Their GPS Location.

 ---

 ## 2. The Deep Learning Pipeline